ProFire/secretlabexercise/README.md

   - feature/ABC-1
   - hotfix/XYZ-2
 - There is only 1 environment in AWS.
 Ideally, there should be 3, corresponding to the 3 release branches in git.
 I didn't do it for cost-savings since the 3 environments are identical.
-- There should be a terraform git repo and its own pipeline in AWS to ensure a more secure AWS account.
-It will also allow multiple DevOps to modify the git repo and deploy with S3 state storage and DynamoDB for state-locking.
+- There should be an independent terraform git repo and its own pipeline in AWS to ensure a more secure AWS account.
+It will also allow multiple DevOps to modify the terraform git repo and deploy with S3 state storage and DynamoDB for state-locking.
 See: [https://learn.hashicorp.com/tutorials/terraform/aws-remote?in=terraform/aws-get-started](https://learn.hashicorp.com/tutorials/terraform/aws-remote?in=terraform/aws-get-started)
 - The password for database should not have been stored in terraform script or in the codes.
 It should have been stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [AWS Parameter Store instead](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 - The ECS cluster should have auto-scaling feature so that it can scale the app with varying traffic loads.
 - The RDS database should have been [Aurora Serverless v1](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) and have CloudWatch schedule a regular ping of about 5 minutes.
 This way, the database can scale with the ECS cluster without Aurora going through cold start.